 - Location of the geography table in BigQuery, in the format

 - Example query to join the data and geography tables.

 Copy the example query, as you will need it in the next step of the process.

 Run the Tiler

-The next step is to use any of the available procedures in the Spatial Extension for BigQuery to create a tileset.
+The next step is to use any of the available procedures in the Analytics Toolbox for BigQuery to create a tileset.
 You can create two types of tilesets:

-- Simple: this is the right choice if you are looking to visualize the original features of the dataset.
+- Simple: choose this type if you are wanting to visualize the original features of the dataset.
 To get started, find here a set of examples on how to create simple tilesets using the

 - Aggregation: choose this type when your dataset is composed of points and you want to see them aggregated.
 To get started, find here a set of examples on how to create aggregation tilesets using the